bagusbrontosie/machine-learning-with-minishift/README.md

 When our neural network has finished training, it's knowledge will be saved to a file "mnist.h5" in the same directory as our project.

-Save `train.py` and close it, we're finished here 💪

 ## Serving Our Neural Network